openid/openid4vp_ble/main.md

 ADD data in the QR Code and syntax (content is advertisement, query parameter -> just the Data of the Advertisement Message)

-QR code MUST contain the same structure as defined in (#connection-ble), except that when the QR Code is used to establish connection, entire public key (ED25519 key) is encoded in the QR code.
-[TLT: wouldn't it make implementations easier, if both way would work the same?]

 How the Connection Setup Request reaches a Wallet of a user's choice that capable of handling the request is out of scope of this specification(i.e. the usage of the Custom URL Schemes, Claimed URLs, etc.).

-The most certain way for a QR code to reach a target Wallet is to use a camera fature in a Wallet Application itself to scan a QR code.
+The most certain way for a QR code to reach a target Wallet is to use a camera feature in a Wallet Application itself to scan a QR code.

 # OpenID4VP Request over BLE